Are Jobs in School Administration Right for Me?

 School administrators, such as principals, assistant principals, and superintendents, are in charge of the day-to-day running of schools and school districts.
 Typical job duties include managing budgets, as well as maintaining state and federal education requirements and curriculum.
+If you are looking into jobs in school administration, you will need to think carefully about your own skills and interests.

 The many tasks that high school administrators must oversee can oftentimes be stressful.
 In addition to normal full-time work, administrators might also need to attend school functions on the weekends and evenings.
 Unlike high school teachers, they may not get summers off, since they must spend time preparing for the upcoming school year.
-The U.S. Bureau of Labor Statistics reported an annual mean wage of $98,880 for elementary and secondary school administrators working in schools in May 2018.

-Steps to Become a High School Administrator
+Steps to Become a School Administrator

 Step 1: Earn a Bachelor's Degree